“What am I supposed to believe in? What am I going to leave behind when I’m through?”

 My opinion and stance on Amps & DACS are that they’re overrated and almost inconsequential when looking at the bigger picture; that is to say that the source file + how the song was recorded, mixed, and mastered is of the utmost importance.
 It accounts for over 95% of how any given song is going to sound, and that will never change no matter how many new dacs flood the market.
 And trust me, there are thousands of them.

-Ever wonder why some tracks sound like complete garbage and others the best recording you’ve ever heard out of the same headphone and DAC?
+Do you ever wonder why some tracks sound like complete garbage and others the best recording you’ve ever heard of the same headphone and DAC?

 Well, now you know.